 When you arrive at Mt.
 Yudono, be sure to visit the shrine.
 There is a ¥500 fee to be blessed before entering.
 The priest will bless you, and you will then be allowed to visit the object of worship.
 There is a bus between the shrine on Mt.
 Yudono, and the main carpark.
 This bus costs ¥300 one way (or ¥400 return).
 Alternatively, it’s a nice 20-minute walk past waterfalls, and over striking bridges through the autumn leaves.

 The other way to hike all three Dewa Sanzan is to do them separately.
+The second Dewa Sanzan itinerary is best suited for those with a car, casual hikers, and those with a little bit of extra time.
 Again, staying on Mt.
 Haguro puts you in a good location to visit the other two.
 From here, we recommend setting aside one day to do Mt.
 Gassan.
 This time, take the bus or drive to the 8th Station of Mt.
 Gassan (Gassan Hachigome), climb to the top, and come back the same way.
 The busses are only available on certain days (see the Dewa Sanzan Busses section below).

-If you have your own transport, or time to spare, we’d recommend checking out Dainichibo and Churenji Temples too.
+The second Dewa Sanzan itinerary allows you to do much more if you have the time, or a car.
+We’d highly recommend checking out Dainichibo and Churenji Temples too.
 These temples are home to some of the Sokushinbutsu Buddha Mummies or Living Buddha.
 Tamugimata is a village nearby with Tamugiso, a 350-year-old folk house that is designed for breeding silkworms and making silk.
 Alternatively, it would also be possible to do Mt.
 Yudono on the way to or from Mt.
 Haguro if you are coming by car from inland Yamagata.

 So, what should you take on a hike of the Dewa Sanzan?
 Remember, always bring plenty of water with you, at least one litre per person.
 Dry foods and something for lunch are also important.
 On that note, sun protection such as sunglasses, a hat, and sunblock, is also a good idea.
 However, Mt.
 Gassan gets a lot of precipitation, so be sure to bring waterproof clothing.
 In addition, the mountain can get very cold all of a sudden, so warm clothing is a must.